zeeshan8126/worker-comfyui/README.md

   - GPUs/Worker: `1`
   - Idle Timeout: `5` (you can leave the default)
   - Flash Boot: `enabled` (doesn't cost more, but provides faster boot of our worker, which is good)
-  - Select Template: `runpod-worker-comfy` (or whatever name you gave your template)
+  - Select Template: `worker-comfyui` (or whatever name you gave your template)
   - (optional) Advanced: If you are using a Network Volume, select it under `Select Network Volume`.
 Otherwise leave the defaults.

 - Click `deploy`